-Our Dinner with view on the Wine-cellar
+Our Dinner with a view on the Wine-cellar

 We were seated in the cellar, the oldest part.
 High vaulted ceilings and walls, all made of small stones with a perfect view of a narrow and steep staircase leading to the wine cellar.

-Indeed a very nice experience because of the atmosphere of these 300-year-old walls who seemed to be telling some exciting stories from the past but perhaps it was the heat and the wine, who knows.
+Indeed, a very nice experience because of the atmosphere of these 300-year-old walls who seemed to be telling some exciting stories from the past, but perhaps it was the heat and the wine, who knows.

 Source: Restaurant Botin and My Life

 Every year we hope to make a trip to the sweetest town in Spain.
 Estepa is dedicating quite a big part of the year to making the elaborate Christmas sweets.
 Perhaps you like to read about this very sweet trip.